-The distribution of the education loan portfolio by the banks shows large regional disparities.
-Southern India forms around 56% of the total education loan portfolio of the banks.
-Amongst the states, Tamil Nadu and Kerala together account for 36% of the outstanding education loan portfolio.
-The other states which contribute higher to the education loan portfolio of banks include Maharashtra, Source: RBI Karnataka, Andhra Pradesh and Telangana.
-The education loans are skewed towards some regions mainly on account of higher literacy levels and students inclination to pursue higher education mainly technical courses.
+The distribution of education loan portfolios among banks highlights significant regional disparities.
+Southern India accounts for approximately 56% of the total education loan portfolio.
+Tamil Nadu and Kerala, in particular, together constitute 36% of the outstanding education loan portfolio.
+Other states that contribute substantially to these portfolios include Maharashtra, Karnataka, Andhra Pradesh, and Telangana.
+Regional disparities are primarily due to higher literacy levels and students' inclination to pursue higher education, especially in technical courses.

 The Emergence of NBFCs in Student Loans

 Nearly 90% of NBFCs' education loan portfolios are concentrated in six major cities, including Mumbai, Delhi, Chennai, Bangalore, Pune, and Hyderabad.
 Mumbai holds the lion's share of these portfolios, followed by Hyderabad and Chennai.
 These loans are widely disbursed, compared to PSBs, which primarily focused on southern states like Tamil Nadu and Kerala.
 Funding for education loans by NBFCs is predominantly channeled into postgraduate courses, particularly in engineering, management, and the sciences.

 For many families, the prospect of funding higher education fees can be daunting.
 However, educational loans have become an increasingly attractive option, making the process more manageable.
 The Indian government has approved loans of up to Rs 15 lakh for students seeking to study abroad.
 Currently, these loans carry a moderate interest rate, typically ranging between 12% and 14%, and require strong collateral security (100-150%) for approval.
 Repayment usually commences six months after graduation or upon securing employment.